Kapil10001/Capacited_Facility_Location_Problem/README.md

 Contributions are welcome!
 Please create a pull request or open an issue to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or suggestions, please contact [rishi25soni@gmail.com].
+For any questions or suggestions, please contact [kapil.du.or.25@gmail.com].